ManuMarcos/ManuMarcos/README.md

 ### Hi there 👋

 I'm a computer engineering student looking for my first experience as a Developer.
-I am a computer enthusiast

 - 🌱 I’m currently learning Spring
 - 💼 I worked for a year as a Help Desk at Roemmers